Fine-structure constant: Past rate of change

 Lamoreaux and Torgerson analyzed data from the Oklo natural nuclear fission reactor in 2004, and concluded that α has changed in the past 2 billion years by 45 parts per billion.
 They claimed that this finding was "probably accurate to within 20%".
 Accuracy is dependent on estimates of impurities and temperature in the natural reactor.
-These conclusions have to be verified.
+These conclusions have yet to be verified.